GoInterject/GoInterject.github.io/wIndex/FinCube---The-Financial-Cube.md

 | TimeLineFrom         |             | If configured, this will allows users run reports showing changes over time based on imported intervals.
 Using this feature shows the report as it would have been run the previous week.
 Alternately, it will show changes occuring in the last 12 hours.
 If this from date and time parameter is omitted, it defaults to 1/1/1900. |
 | TimeLineTo           |             | This parameter works with TimeLineFrom.
 If omitted it is defaulted to through the current week. |

-### Examples using "Show Credits" and "Reverse Signs" Parameters
+### Examples using Show Credits and Reverse Signs Parameters

 The **Show Credits** and **Reverse Signs** parameters work together to provide the output required in presenting positive or negative numbers for financial statements.
 The chart below shows + or - to signify output.
 The yellow row shows how Assets, Liability, Equity, Revenue, and Expense are naturally recorded in a general ledger.
 For example, Revenue is always negative by default, but is normally presented as a positive number in a profit and loss report.
 For certain reconciliations reports, these credit accounts may be specifically set up to show as a negative.